llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/return-const-ref-from-parameter.rst

 ========================================

 Detects return statements that return a constant reference parameter as constant reference.
-This may cause use-after-free errors if the caller uses xvalue as arguments.
+This may cause use-after-free errors if the caller uses xvalues as arguments.

 In C++, constant reference parameters can accept xvalues which will be destructed